 02 May 5 Ways to Make Sure Your Employees Feel Heard

-So, how can you increase workplace engagement and overall satisfaction?
+How can you increase workplace engagement and overall satisfaction?
 In addition to peer recognition programs, meaningful incentives, and revamping company culture, employers need to learn how to make employees feel valued.
-It is here where true engagement is formed.

-Below are five ways to make sure that your employees feel heard and valued in the workplace:
+Here are five ways to make sure employees feel heard and valued in the workplace:

 - Be available

-As a manager, this is one of the suggestions you can start implementing today.
+As a manager you can begin immediately to implement this suggestion.
 Be available when your employees need you.
 If they need to ask a question about a project, don’t push them away or make them regret asking in the first place.
-Furthermore, if you’re always hard to get ahold of, or cancel regularly scheduled meetings with employees, they will start to feel less valued of you and your time.
+Furthermore, if you’re always hard to get ahold of, or cancel regularly scheduled meetings with employees, they will start to feel less valued.

-Additionally, when you’re available for your employees, it’s a quick and easy way to connect with them and get to know them better.
-Plus, your current and future workforce craves a collaborative work environment, and that includes interacting regularly with upper management.
+When you’re available for your employees, it’s a quick and easy way to connect with them and get to know them better.
+Your current and future workforce craves a collaborative work environment, and that includes interacting regularly with upper management.

 - Devote 1-on-1 time

-In addition to being available, as a manager you’ll also need to regularly check-in with employees.
-However, we’re not strictly talking about work feedback or performance reviews (which we’ll get to later).
+As a manager you’ll also need to regularly check-in with employees.
+We’re not strictly talking about work feedback or performance reviews (which we’ll get to later).
 We mean scheduling a time for employees to meet with you and discuss whatever is on their mind — what’s hindering their productivity, status of the department/organization, other team members, overall workload, etc. With these individual meetings, it can reaffirm the importance of that employee on their team.
 Furthermore, Gallup reported that, “Millennials who meet with their manager on a regular basis are more than twice as likely as their generational peers to be engaged at work.”

 The point of these 1-on-1s is for the employees to set the terms on what they would like to discuss with you.
 For you, the main priority should be to listen, take note of what is and isn’t working, and be proactive when a specific action is needed.
 You need to show employees that you’re listening.
 As such, these 1-on-1s should be happening once or twice a month.